Scott Frear

-Scott Frear is a former American football coach.
+Scott Frear is an American former football coach.
 He served as the head football coach at the University of Saint Mary in Leavenworth, Kansas from 2002 to 2004, compiling a record of 10–18.

 Coaching career

 Assistant collegiate coaching

 Frear worked at Avila University as an offensive coordinator and was a part of bringing the program into existence.
 He also spent two seasons at Lindenwood University as the defensive line coach.
 Frear started his coaching career in 1989 at Wayne State College where he spent four seasons as the defensive line coach.